There's a boatload of dough to be made through the timeless art of spinnin' a proverbial yarn.

 Remember: while this may be your story, don't forget what's most important is the journey of your readers.

-Every story has a climax.
+Every story has a climax, a denouement.

 That is, the highest point of tension that leads to the turning the point where everything changes.